Parametric Bootstrap for Fixed Edge-Probability Network Models: Numerical Experiment

-Continuing with the transitivity and clustering coefficient, in Figure~\ref{fig:CI_global_transitivity} and~\ref{fig:CI_local_transitivity_high}, we further look into how the coverage and width results evolve with growing network density.
-Again, we set different values of $\rho$ so that the average expected degree $\lambda_n$ takes values $2 \log n$ ($\approx 12.8$), $4 \log n$, $8\log n$, and $16 \log n$.
+Continuing with transitivity and the clustering coefficient, in Figures~\ref{fig:CI_global_transitivity} and \ref{fig:CI_local_transitivity_high}, we further examine how the coverage and width of the confidence intervals evolve as the network density increases.
+Again, we choose different values of $\rho$ so that the average expected degree $\lambda_n$ takes the values $2\log n$ $(\approx 12.8)$, $4\log n$, $8\log n$, and $16\log n$.